Pompey: Pompey during Sulla's civil war

-Sulla's return in 84 BC initiated a new round of civil war, while Pompey raised levies from Picenum in his support.
-By 82 BC, Sulla had expelled his opponents from Italy, and engineered his nomination as Dictator by the Roman Senate.
-Either through admiration of his abilities, or concern at his ambition, Sulla persuaded Pompey to divorce Antistia, and marry his stepdaughter Aemilia.
+By the end of 82 BC, Sulla had expelled his opponents from Italy, and engineered his nomination as Dictator by the Senate.
+Either through admiration of his abilities, or concern at his ambition, Sulla sought to consolidate his alliance with Pompey by persuading him to divorce Antistia, and marry his stepdaughter Aemilia.
 Plutarch claims she was already pregnant by her former husband, and died in childbirth soon after.